 From the minute my feet hit the ground each morning, I’m running.
-From homeschooling to cooking and cleaning, I have to make sure everyone has what they need and is getting their work done.
-And with the outbreak of COVID-19, social distancing and self-quarantining has put moms on double duty, and sometimes you just need a break!
+From dropping the kids off at dance and school to cooking and cleaning, I have to make sure everyone has what they need and is getting their work done.
+And now that we’re two years into a pandemic, moms have been on double duty, and sometimes you just need a break!
 I love the extra time with my kids, but I’d be lying if I said it wasn’t difficult.

 So by the time the nighttime rolls around, I just want to crawl into bed — even if my makeup is still on and I’ve got Brody’s sticky-fingered snacks in my hair.
 The thing is, that’s exactly the moment when I truly need to do a few things to decompress before I get up the next morning and do it all over again!
 If you’re a busy mom struggling to come up with a restorative nighttime routine, this one’s for you!